-HACCP certification is granted by an external certification authority that has the necessary knowledge and skills to undertake an assessment of the HACCP system or HACCP plan.
-The food business should always ensure that the external or third-party HACCP certification body has the necessary qualifications to provide this service.
+It is granted by an external certification authority that has the necessary knowledge and skills to undertake an assessment of the HACCP system or HACCP plan.
+The food business should always ensure that the external or third-party certification body has the necessary qualifications to provide this service.

-Different businesses will have HACCP certification for different reasons.
-It is a common “condition of trade” that food business and food manufacturers have HACCP certification.
-In some countries it is also mandatory or a legal requirement that the food business has a certified HACCP system in place.
+Different businesses will have certification for different reasons.
+It is a common “condition of trade” that food business and food manufacturers have 3rd-party certification.
+In some countries, it is also mandatory or a legal requirement that the food business has a certified HACCP system in place.
 Proactive food businesses will gain HACCP certification to ensure that all possible food safety risks are covered – which makes good and logical business sense.

-To check the credentials of food safety auditors you can visit www.rabqsa.com which is the professional body for food auditors.
+To check the credentials of food safety auditors you can visit Exemplar Global which is the professional body for food auditors.
 The audit process will involve and on-site inspection of the food business practices and a review of both company documentation and records.

 This will depend on the size of the food safety system and the actual physical location.
-When budgeting for HACCP certification, costs to be considered include actual audit costs (both internal and external), cost of development, cost of implementation, cost of maintaining the HACCP system, cost of business / customer loss if not undertaken and also cost of training staff in HACCP.
+When budgeting for third-party certification, costs to be considered include actual audit costs (both internal and external), cost of development, cost of implementation, cost of maintaining the HACCP system, cost of business/customer loss if not undertaken and also cost of training staff in HACCP.

-The development of a HACCP based system in conjunction with a through and rigorous HACCP certification process can indeed be beneficial to the success and viability of a food business.
+The development of a HACCP based system, in conjunction with a thorough and rigorous certification, can indeed be beneficial to the success and viability of a food business.

 Get HACCP Training